wso2/docs-is/en/docs/learn/username-recovery-via-user-preferred-notification-channel.md

 WSO2 Identity Server enables recovering user accounts where the user has forgotten the user name.

 !!!
 Note
-    This feature is only available via Account Recovery REST APis.
+    This feature is only available via Account Recovery REST APIs.
 Currently, WSO2 IS does not support this feature via the User Portal.

 **Username Recovery Flow**

- - User provides a set of unique claims to identify the user account.
+ - The user provides a set of unique claims to identify the user account.
- - Then the server will prompt available notification channels to the user to receive username recovery notification.
+ - Next, the API prompts the user to select a channel from the available notification channels for receiving the username recovery notification.
- - User selects a notification channel.
+ - The user selects a notification channel.
- - Sever send the recovery notification to the user via the preferred notification channel.
+ - The sever send the recovery notification to the user via the preferred notification channel.

 The following sections walk you through configuring and trying out username recovery via SMS and Email Channels.